mempool/mempool/README.md

 Calculated fee for transaction 9 / 3257
 ```

-Now go make coffee for like 10 minutes while the backend indexes transactions, fees, etc. and builds the initial cache.
+You need to wait for 8 blocks to be mined, so please wait ~80 minutes.
+The backend also needs to index transactions, calculate fees, etc.
 When it's ready you will see output like this:

 ```
 Mempool updated in 0.189 seconds